snowplow/documentation/docs/collecting-data/code-generation/using-the-cli/index.md

 Then you should add this Schema tracking URL to your configuration file `igluCentralSchemas` array.

+### Local Data Structure Repositories

+To add a local Data Structure repository to the code generation, either manually or through the `snowtype patch` command, you would only need the path/s to the repository/ies you have generated schemas using the [snowplow-cli](/docs/understanding-tracking-design/managing-your-data-structures/cli/).

+Then you should add the path/s to your configuration file `repositories` array.

 ## Generating event specification instructions

 When generating code for event specifications, you have the option of delivering the implementation instructions and triggers for each specification right on the developer's environment.